 The Youth Farm seeks to provide educational experiences and job training opportunities for youth and adults.
 In addition to our student/youth education, we run a Farm Training Program from April-November, for adults interested in taking their interest in sustainable agriculture to the next level.
 This four or seven month program includes 20 hours a week on hands-on training, including weekly workshops on all aspects of urban agriculture, rotations in Propagation, Irrigation, CSA, Farmers Markets, and Flowers.

 The Youth Farm also aims to produce fresh, affordable food and flowers for the HSPS community and our neighbors!
 In 2011, the Youth Farm grew 15,000 pounds of fresh produce.
 We grow over 80 varieties of vegetable crops and over 60 varieties of cut flowers.
 We follow sustainable farming practices and do not use any synthetic pest and pathogen controls, or genetically modified seed.
 We sell our delicious vegetables and beautiful flowers at affordable prices through a Community Supported Agriculture (CSA) program and a weekly farmers market.
 We also deliver to several Brooklyn restaurants.

 - Molly Culver Co-Farm Manager

 - Liz Dowd Assistant Farm Manager

-The Youth Farm is partnership between the High School for Public Service, Green Guerillas, bk farmyards, all our dedicated volunteers & customers, the amazing youth of Wingate Campus all and so many others...
+The Youth Farm is a partnership between the High School for Public Service, Green Guerillas, bk farmyards, all our dedicated volunteers & customers, the amazing youth of Wingate Campus and so many others...